Melody Aflam

-Melody Aflam (ميلودي أفلام) was a Canadian pay television channel that was owned by Ethnic Channels Group.
+Melody Aflam (ميلودي أفلام) was an Egyptian-Canadian pay television channel that was owned by Ethnic Channels Group.
 It broadcast programming from Melody Aflam as well as local Canadian content.

 Background

 Melody Aflam was a film channel from Egypt.
 It featured a variety of films from the Arab world including classics and current hits, spanning decades from the 1950s through to the present day.
 The movies aired covered genres from action to comedy to historical films.

 The Melody TV network was owned by Gamal Marwan, son of Ashraf Marwan.
 The network ceased to exist by 2013 due to financial difficulties.